NateEag/how-i-code/content/dates-and-times.rst

 default timezone, you could show a timezone dropdown that starts with their default selected.

 ..
+TODO Drop this.
+If you store datetimes with the user's local timezone ID, and possibly the offset from UTC at the time of entry, you do not need to keep a record of their past timezones - their datetime entries retain the information themselves.
 TODO Choose timezone for user timezone log change entries and justify it.
+TODO Move this out to a data structure note?
+   Timezone logs are a bit implementation-focused for what's otherwise a fairly abstract piece.

+If users care about what day they see past actions as having happened (for instance, when tracking a `daily chain`_), the system must be able to retrieve their local timezone for any time after they begin using the deployment.

-If perceived event time is significant to a program's semantics (as when computing a user's `daily chain`_), then the system must know each user's active timezone across the user's existence.
-To support that, maintain a list of each user's timezones, in which each entry is a tzinfo timezone name and a begin datetime.
-Whenever a user sets their timezone, append an entry to that user's timezone list.
+To handle such cases, model users has having a list of historical timezones, where the tzinfo timezone identifier and the datetime the user chose the timezone.
+When a user sets their timezone, append it to a list of user timezones in which each entry contains a tzinfo timezone name and a begin datetime.
+When a user sets their timezone, append an entry to that user's timezone list.
 The resulting timezone log can be used to compute correct user-relative times across a deployment's history.
 For datetimes preceding the user's creation, you could assume their first timezone applies (if you warn the user the time is extrapolated).
-Not all software needs this behavior across history, but it cannot be correctly introduced after the fact, so decide whether you need it before initial release.
+Not all software needs this level of user-relative history, but it cannot be correctly introduced after the fact, so consider it before a first release.

-If a feature's users value simplicity and ease of coordination over ease of use, you can spare them the need to think about multiple timezones by storing and displaying all dates using a single timezone.
+If a program's users value simplicity and ease of coordination over ease of use, you can spare them the need to think about multiple timezones by storing and displaying all dates using a single timezone.
 UTC works well for this purpose, but it can be reasonable to let users choose the common timezone.
-This approach is useful for network server logs and postmortems, as using a single explicit timezone makes it easier for people in different timezones to talk about when things happened.
+This approach is useful for network server logs and postmortems, as using a single explicit timezone makes it easier for people in different timezones to talk about what happened when.

 ..
 TODO Think about how to integrate these authors' observations about
    timezones:

-   http://tantek.com/2015/218/b1/use-timezone-offsets is interesting, but not as much so as I thought when I first found it.
-He's right that storing UTC without further thought is harder to read, but that's about the only useful thing I found in his essay.
-His claim that seeing named timezones in your data means you're making a mistake is demonstrably wrong (as he admits in a footnote to the article).

 https://www.creativedeletion.com/2015/01/28/falsehoods-programmers-date-time-zones.html
    is a great piece of work and should be linked somewhere from this essay.